qualcomm-linux/build-guide/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

    error: could not write config file /home/$USER/.gitconfig: Device or resource busy**

-   This error occurs when your gitconfig does not set the UI color configuration.
+   This error occurs when your gitconfig doesn't set the UI color configuration.
 This configuration is set by default in Git 1.8.4 and later versions.
 Run the following command to enable the color display in your account: